-- Electronics with training in telecommunications, two-way radio, paging, or microwave radio.
+- Electronics training in telecommunications, two-way radio, paging, or microwave radio.

-- Experience with training in data communications, digital communications, operating systems and applications, computer support, scripting, project management, or power.
+- Training in data communications, digital communications, operating systems and applications, computer support, scripting, project management, or power.

 - Experience in Lucent, Motorola, Nokia, Samsung, or Ericsson, base station equipment with LTE or CDMA technology.

-- Experience in telecom such as T1, DACS, or OMP.
+- Telecom experience such as T1, DACS, or OMP.

 - Experience in dark and lit fiber testing using equipment such as OTDR, fiberscope.

-- Experience in computer support, including troubleshooting PC hardware and configurations.
+- Computer support experience, including troubleshooting PC hardware and configurations.

-- Experience in power such as Galaxy, Lorain, or DC distribution systems.
+- Power experience such as Galaxy, Lorain, or DC distribution systems.